 rjmp 1b ;2 cycles.
 Total 9 cycles

-I am not going to deep in this algorithm but this generates DDS signal where frequency can be controlled by varyin phase accumulator.
+I will not deep into this algorithm, but this generates a DDS signal where the frequency can be controlled by varying phase accumulator.
 I managed to send one sample in nine clock cycles.
-Using in line ASM this part doesn’t depend on compiler optimisation – always will be the same.
+Using inline ASM, this part doesn’t depend on compiler optimization – it always will be the same.

 I needed to pass signal table pointer value to this function: